trbndev/warp-companion/README.md

-> I'm currently in the process of reworking Warp-Themes and Warp-Companion.
-Stay tuned for future updates 🎉
+> I currently don't have the time to maintain Warp-Themes.
+If you wish to take over this project, contact me via twitter.com/torben_haack
 <div align="center">

 ![Warp-Companion Logo](png/icon.png)